 PLYMOUTH - this city is located on the coast in the south west of the country.
 Several well regarded and successful Higher Education (HE) institutions are found there, including the University of Plymouth itself.
-This is ranked in the top 500 universities worldwide and has a student population of about 21,000.
+This is ranked in the top 500 universities worldwide and has a student population of about 23,000.
 The University of Plymouth can only house about 12% of its student population and has a chronic shortage of housing.
-While there's more than 21,000 students, there's only about 2,800 rooms available within the university itself.
+There are only about 7,322 bed spaces available in student accommodation in the city.
+[13]

 This is where brand new PBSA developments have come in.
 The lack of housing available is great news for potential property investors, as there is always going to be demand.
-You can expect potential yields of 8% per annum if you invest in PBSA in Plymouth.
+You can expect potential yields of 8.4% per annum if you invest in PBSA in Plymouth. • HUDDERSFIELD - there is a lot of investment going on in this Yorkshire county town right now, including the £74 million redevelopment of the Waterfront Campus belonging to Kirklees College.

-HUDDERSFIELD - there is a lot of investment going on in this Yorkshire county town right now, including the £74 million redevelopment of the Waterfront Campus belonging to Kirklees College. in the town, which includes 2013's University of the Year, the University of Huddersfield.
+Kirklees is one of four highly regarded HE institutions in the town, which includes 2013's University of the Year, the University of Huddersfield.
 There's currently a student population of around 40,000 in the town but a definite lack of suitable housing.
 Many students find themselves having to travel at least four miles onto campus.

 All of which is why new PBSA developments are proving extremely popular in the town - with students and investors alike.
-The latter can expect rental yields of around 9% per annum.
+The latter can expect rental yields of around 8% per annum.